 Stanley Carlson-Thies is Founder & Senior Director of the Institutional Religious Freedom Alliance.

-Carlson-Thies received the William Bentley Ball Life and Religious Liberty Defense Award from the Center for Law and Religious Freedom and the Christian Legal Society in October, 2004.
-He was named as one of twelve advocates who are “reinterpreting God and country” by the National Journal in May, 2004.
+He received the William Bentley Ball Life and Religious Liberty Defense Award from the Center for Law and Religious Freedom and the Christian Legal Society in October 2004.
+He was named as one of 12 advocates who are “reinterpreting God and country” by the National Journal in May 2004.
 He holds a doctorate in political science from the University of Toronto.
 His dissertation is on the role of Protestants and Catholics in the development of Dutch politics in the 19th and 20th centuries.
 Besides the United States, he has lived in Canada, the Netherlands, and Japan, where he was born of missionary parents.
 He lives in Annapolis, Maryland, with his wife, Christiane.
 They are the proud parents of Simon.

-Chelsea Langston is the Director of Membership and Equipping for the Institutional Religious Freedom Alliance.
+Chelsea Langston-Bombino is the Director of Membership and Equipping for the Institutional Religious Freedom Alliance.